mauroban/personal-finance/README.md

 4. The app automatically calculates your expected balance

 **Recurrent Budgets**: Mark regular monthly expenses (rent, subscriptions, etc.) as recurrent to automatically copy them to future months.

+#### Yearly View

+Click **Anual** to switch to yearly planning mode:

+1. **12-Month Grid Overview**: See all months at a glance with income, expenses, and balance
+2. **Category Breakdown Table**: View yearly budget totals for each expense category
+3. **Click any month** to drill down and edit that month's budget in detail
+4. **Annual Totals**: See projected income, expenses, and savings for the entire year
+5. Use this view for annual planning and to identify months that need budget setup

 ### 3. Log Transactions